codeGROOVE-dev/gitMDM/README.md

 A: It's 2 dependencies: yaml and retry.
 Vendor them if paranoid.

 **Q: Does it require root?**
 A: Never.
 User-level only.
-Your kernel remains unmolested.
+Just reads system configuration.

 **Q: What data does it collect?**
 A: Read `checks.yaml`.
 It's compiled in.
 No surprises.